UltipaDocs

 Creating Graphs

-Ultipa supports two main types of graphs: Open Graph and Closed Graph.
-This design offers both flexibility and control, supporting workflows ranging from agile exploration to production-grade applications demanding strict data integrity requirements.
+You can create an open graph or a closed graph.
+This design offers both flexibility and control, supporting workflows ranging from agile exploration to production-grade applications demanding strict data integrity.

 You can use the IF NOT EXISTS clause to prevent errors when attempting to create a graph that already exists.
 It allows the statement to be safely executed.